 - Level IV neonatal facility application fee is $2,500.00.

-These tools may be used to evaluate your facility's compliance with the Neonatal Level of Care that you will be applying for.
+These tools may be used to evaluate your facility's compliance with the Neonatal Level of Care you will apply for.

 - Level II Neonatal – Self-Assessment